Ian Chance, Director of MA in Creative Entrepreneurship, University of East Anglia

 It has been a very fulfilling experience undertaking a mentoring programme for the highly talented Artists participating in the Clyde& Co Art Award.
 The programme has been well received and has proved of immediate value in addressing the very considerable challenges of sustaining a creative practice following graduation.
 Sessions offer individual support to the students in discussions about their creative ideas, aims, objectives and provides help in shaping their future plans with the addition of group seminars on professional practice.

-Miriam Forster 2014 Winner of The Clyde & Co Art Prize
+Miriam Forster 2014/15 Winner of the London Art Award

 “I graduated with quite a poor degree and my confidence as an artist was low.
 I found university a challenge, it was an amazing learning curve, but I found it hard.

 Being selected by Clyde & Co to exhibit was fantastic.
 Winning the award was unbelievable.
 It gave me self belief and has spurred me on to make work for other organisations and festivals since.
 The money has allowed me the freedom to pursue a freelance career and also to begin an MA this coming September.

 I will be ever grateful and forever in disbelief!”